-Let’s get one thing out of the way – the B&O Beoplay E8 are the nicest looking and most expensive wireless earphones you can buy.
+Let's not pretend here, the B&O Beoplay E8 are probably the best-looking and most expensive wireless earphones on the market that you can buy right now.

 Design and Setup